 One of my favorite examples of this in action is the career of Soulja Boy.
 He’s continuously been at the forefront of new technology and new ideas and it’s been what helped him gain success in the first place.

 I highly recommend this video from Patrick CC that shows you how leveraging technology can be a real asset as an artist.

 The best advice in this area is to be keep up to date with new technology developments, dip your toe in the water and see what interests you.

 Paid Promotion – Buying views, reposts etc

-There’s countless number of sites and listings across the web offering music promotion services.
+There’s countless sites and listings across the web offering music marketing services.
 No doubt you’ve come across these and been tempted by some of the promises they make.

 Audience – Who exactly will the audience be for these 1,000 plays.
 Are they going to be engaged listeners who are likely to turn into fans?
 Probably not many, if any.

 We would take a look at past submissions and gauge the level of feedback and the sort of people interacting.

 Quality – As soon as you get into the realm of guaranteeing plays it raises a red flag on quality.
 If anyone who has a fiver can get a track listed, the level of quality is going to be questionable.
 Ask anyone who runs a successful channel and they will tell you that high quality control is essential when it comes to growing and maintaining an engaged following.